Reducing Food Waste

 3. Store Food Appropriately

 Proper food storage helps preserve freshness and prevents spoilage.
-Learn the best ways to store fruits, vegetables, dairy, and grains.
-For example, many fruits like apples and tomatoes last longer in the fridge, while potatoes and onions should be kept in a cool, dry place.
+Learn the best ways to safely store fruits, vegetables, dairy, and grains.
+For example, many fruits like apples and oranges last longer in the fridge, while tomatoes, potatoes and onions should be kept in a cool, dry place.
 Use airtight containers for leftovers to extend their shelf life.

 4. Take Inventory Before You Shop

-Before heading to the store, check what you already have in your pantry and fridge.
-This ensures you don’t buy unnecessary duplicates, reduces food waste, and helps you create meals from what you already have on hand.
+“Shop your fridge” first.
+Before heading to the store, check what you already have in your pantry and fridge (especially perishable foods).
+This ensures you don’t buy unnecessary duplicates, reduces food waste, and helps you think about creating meals from what you already have on hand.
+Lastly, stick to your grocery list.
+Impulse buys are often forgotten, then rotten!

 5. Make Friends with Your Freezer